PulithaHeshara/testing/README.md

 # testing

-tring git for the first time
+trying git for the first time